Sam-inthecloud/wordpress-terraform-aws/README.md

    cd wordpress-terraform-aws

-- Change database and aws settings in terraform.tfvars file
+- Change the database and AWS settings in terraform.tfvars file to your own settings.
 - Generate Key pair using  ssh-keygen -f mykey-pair
   ```bash
    terraform init